Red Flags: How to Handle Inappropriate Interview Questions

 4 | Show Poise and Restraint

 If you’re asked an inappropriate question, take a deep breath and stay calm.
 Losing your cool for any reason during your interview is not a good look.
-Interviewers are only human, and human beings are incredibly sensitive about being accused of saying something inappropriate or otherwise behaving in an inappropriate way.
+Interviewers are only human, and human beings are incredibly sensitive to being accused of saying something inappropriate or otherwise misbehaving.
 Hopefully, they’ll realize they asked an inappropriate question themselves, but ultimately, it’s up to you to determine how to respond.

-Be calm in the moment and remain professional even if the interviewer is not being professional.
+Be calm in the moment and remain professional, even if the interviewer is not.
 Keep your cool and don’t attack back.
 You don’t need to call them out or lecture them about an inappropriate question.
 Rise above it; after all, it’s your acceptance on the line, not theirs.

 Knowing your answers inside and out—without memorizing them like a script—will help you adjust on the fly and swing the conversation the way you want it to go.
-If you write out your responses to medical school interview questions beforehand and memorize every word, you’re more likely to get tripped up by an inappropriate question or unexpected follow up question.
+Suppose you write out your responses to medical school interview questions beforehand and memorize every word.
+In that case, you’re more likely to get tripped up by an inappropriate question or an unexpected follow-up question.

 Know your answers, but don’t memorize every syllable.
 By knowing what you want to say, you’ll be able to steer the flow of the conversation back to what you want to talk about, which is why you are an excellent candidate for that medical school.

-There are a number of ways you may be able to dodge the question, such as making a joke, asking a clarifying question, or swaying the conversation in another direction.
+There are several ways you may be able to dodge the question, such as making a joke, asking a clarifying question, or swaying the conversation in another direction.

 If the interviewer is persistent, you can courteously address the question’s inappropriateness by asking for clarity about the question and how it specifically relates to your candidacy for medical school.
 “I’m sorry, but could you explain how that question relates to my qualifications for this program?”